Ideal if your investment property is an unfurnished house. Covers storm, flood, fire, theft, tenants and more.

 - may Convert into Ordinary Shares if a Non-Viability Trigger Event occurs or, if Westpac is unable to Convert the Notes, be Written-off;

-- do not give Holders a right to request Redemption, Conversion or Write-off of their Notes.
+- do not give Holders a right to request Redemption or Conversion of their Notes.
 To realise their investment, Holders must sell their Notes on ASX at the prevailing market price; and

 - qualify as Tier 2 Capital to help satisfy Westpac’s regulatory capital requirements.